Functoriality for supercuspidal L-packets: Introduction

 We would like to thank Tasho Kaletha for taking the time to answer our questions regarding the results of his papers, as well as providing guidance in establishing the content of this manuscript.
-We would also like to thank Monica Nevins for her insights on the J.-K.~Yu construction, which allowed us to finalize the proofs that lead to our decomposition formula.
+We would like to thank Maarten Solleveld for pointing out the missing hypotheses for non-zero characteristic in an earlier draft.
+We would also like to thank Anne-Marie Aubert for her comments, which in particular allowed us to find a counterexample to the converse of Lemma \ref{lem:regularpairs}.
+Finally, we are also grateful to Monica Nevins for her insights on the J.-K.~Yu construction, which allowed us to finalize the proofs that lead to our decomposition formula.